rpeszek/my-blogs/posts/2022-10-20-emirical-programming.md

 _side_note_start
 Formal reasoning[^formalprog] is the only approach humans have figured out to solve complex problems correctly on the first go (without trial and error associated with empirical reasoning).
 In this post, I am not separating the formal out, it is bundled into deductive.
 Isolating formal reasoning process could be relevant to this post.
-I have struggled on this decision, at the end I decided to simplify things and keep formal reasoning bundled into the more broad deductive process.
+I have struggled with this decision, at the end I decided to simplify things and keep formal reasoning bundled into the more broad deductive process.
 _side_note_end

+[^formalprog]: The term _formalism_ has special meaning in mathematics, I use it colloquially (e.g. all mathematics is formal).
-[^formalprog]: Examples of formal approaches popular among FP-ers could be equational reasoning, use of logical implication (e.g. with Haskell type class constraints), use of mathematical or structural induction (e.g. with inductive types like a functional list prove properties of, say, the implementation of `map`).
+Examples of formal approaches popular among FP-ers could be equational reasoning, use of logical implication (e.g. with Haskell type class constraints), use of mathematical or structural induction (e.g. with inductive types like a functional list prove properties of, say, the implementation of `map`).
 Readers familiar with equational reasoning may agree with me about its similarity to a refactoring process where developer mentally verifies that the new code is equivalent to the old.
 The line between formal and informal is sometimes thin.

+You may think that I am spending too much time explaining the obvious:  any engineering will have a strong empirical side.
+I assume that some readers are like me and have not thought about it before.
+The next section goes deeper into the empirical nature of coding.

 ## Coding by experimenting and observing

-Consider these tools and processes:  debuggers (_observe_ execution of statements), loggers (record _observed_ behavior), testing (_observe_ app behavior), TDD (pre-define _observation_ outcomes for the code), design patterns[^patterns] (generalize code _observed_ to work well).
+Consider these tools and processes:  debuggers (_observe_ execution of statements), loggers (record _observed_ behavior), testing (_observe_ app behavior and _draw general conclusions_ about app working properly), TDD (pre-define _observation_ outcomes for the code), design patterns[^patterns] (generalize code _observed_ to work well).
 I encourage you to think about tools and processes that are targeting deductive process, there are some!

 [^patterns]: Design patterns are an interesting bunch because they include some deductive work.
 E.g. factory decouples idiosyncratic aspects of object construction and decoupling is known to be beneficial.
 However, this is not that much different from, say, a wildlife biologists generalizing observed behavior of individuals to a whole species using a known symbiotic relationship in their argument.
 Hard to resist: They say symbiotic, we say decoupling... ;)

 Trial and error is how a lot of programming is done.
 We write some code (_experiment_) and then _observe_ the result using tests, a debugger, looking at the logs, or simply observe how the app behaves ignoring other diligence.
-This is, basically, an empirical process.
 Personally, I am a little afraid of experimenting with certain types of code and I try to think through all scenarios, I could miss something but my mental process includes a lot of deductive effort.
-I have worked with many programmers who seem to operate in a similar way.
-However, I still need to run the code to _observe_ it working, make changes if needed, and rinse and repeat.
+I have worked with many programmers who  operate in a similar way.
+However, I still need to test the code to _observe_ it working, make changes if needed, and rinse and repeat.
 Despite some deductive elements[^emperical-deductive], this approach is still very experimental in its nature.

 [^emperical-deductive]: There is an old "joke" term used in regards to clinical trial design: "triple blinded study" defined as TODO.
 Empirical process doe not imply no deductive.